hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/115_the_method_and_the_means.md

 so far as they are expressions of the life within.
 If they have ceased to express life, crush them out without mercy.

-The next means to the attainment of Bhakti-Yoga is strength (Anavasâda).
+The next means to the attainment of Bhakti-Yoga is strength (Anavasāda).
 "This Atman is not to be attained by the weak", says the Shruti.
 Both physical weakness and mental weakness are meant here.
 "The strong, the hardy" are the only fit students.
 What can puny, little, decrepit things